InsightDataScience/docker-workshop/chapter4/README.md

 Explain docker-compose commands for building and starting the container.
 Explain how to view what is running and how to stop things.

+docker-compose build
+docker-compose up (-d)

+explain networking, in partciular connecting to postgres is user@db:5432 because name of postgres is db in yml.